Fidget-Spinner/Fidget-Spinner.github.io/_posts/2025-12-24-no-longer-sorry.md

+---
-# Python 3.15's interpreter for Windows x86-64 should hopefully be 15% faster
+title: Python 3.15's interpreter for Windows x86-64 should hopefully be 15% faster
+---

 Some time ago I posted an [apology piece](./2025-03-08-apology-tail-call.md) for Python's tail calling results.
 I apologized for communicating performance